czodrowskilab/5minfame/README.md

 ### [(How to) Use Cohen's kappa for your binary classification models!](2022-05-06_Tandon-use_cohens_kappa_for_your_binary_classification_models.ipynb)
 **Date:** 2022-05-06<br>
 **Author:** Aishvarya Tandon<br>
 **Description:** This notebook introduces you to Cohen's kappa and how to incorporate it with your binary classification model workflow.
-K-fold cross-validation and Optuna hyperparameter optimization are also discussed.
+It's use with k-fold cross-validation and Optuna hyperparameter optimization is also discussed.

 ### [Streamlit](2022_04_29-Vatheuer-Streamlit.ipynb)
 **Date:** 2022-04-29<br>